Elizabeth Treasure: Biography

 Treasure studied dentistry at the University of Birmingham where she was awarded BDS and PhD degrees.
-Between 1980 and 1990 she worked in the National Health Service in several clinical roles.
+From 1980 to 1990, she worked in the National Health Service in several clinical roles.
 She then moved to New Zealand where she worked as a public health dentist and as a lecturer and senior lecturer at the University of Otago.

-In 1995 Treasure moved back to the UK where she was appointed Senior Lecturer and Consultant in Dental Public Health at the University of Wales College of Medicine, where in 2000 she became a professor.
+In 1995, Treasure moved back to the UK where she was appointed Senior Lecturer and Consultant in Dental Public Health at the University of Wales College of Medicine, where in 2000 she became a professor.
 In 2006 she was appointed Dean and General Manager of the Dental School and of the Cardiff University Dental Hospital.

 Treasure's research interests include clinical effectiveness, epidemiology and clinical trials.
 She chaired a review of the dental workforce in Wales and was scientific adviser to the Department of Health's dental division.

 In 2010, Treasure was appointed Deputy Vice-Chancellor of Cardiff University, the first woman to hold this position.
-She was appointed Vice Chancellor of Aberystwyth University in December 2016 and took up the post in April 2017.
+She was appointed Vice-Chancellor of Aberystwyth University in December 2016 and took up the post in April 2017.

+In 2017, Treasure was elected a Fellow of the Learned Society of Wales.

+In May 2023, Treasure announced she would step down from her position at Aberystwyth University in December 2023, citing health reasons.